lnbits/hardware-wallet/webapp/README.md

 # Bowser Wallet webapp

-A static, non-custodial SvelteKit client for Bowser HWW.
+A static, non-custodial SvelteKit client for Bowser Wallet.
 It has no application server: wallet state is kept in the browser and chain data is requested directly from a configurable mempool-compatible API.

 ## Features

-- Session-only encrypted Bowser HWW pairing over WebSerial
+- Session-only encrypted Bowser Wallet pairing over WebSerial
 - BIP44, BIP49, BIP84, and BIP86 watch-only accounts, including xpub/ypub/zpub
   and testnet equivalents
 - Gap-limit address discovery through a configurable mempool-compatible API